MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   	- encryption **in transit** is achieved by SSL/TLS (HTTPS)
   	- encryption at rest at **server** side
   		- S3 managed keys: SSE-S3 (AES-256)
-  		- AWS key management service: SSE-KMS (has quota for number of requests; upload and download count towards quota)
+  		- AWS key management service: SSE-KMS (has quota for number of requests; upload and download count towards quota; can provide audit trails)
   		- Customer provided keys: SSE-C
   	- encryption at rest at **client** side
   	  - AWS KMS-managed Customer Master Key (CMK)